gastonstat/packyourcode/packyourcode.knit.md

 - num of sol: 4

 Typically, most classes in R have a dedicated printing method.
 Depending on the type of object, the default printed information may consist of a couple of lines, or sometimes a very verbose output.
 To create such a method we use the generic function `print()`.
-To be more precise, we declare a new print method for objects of class `"coin"` like so:
+To be more precise, we declare a new print method for objects of class `"toss"` like so:

 ```r